curvednebula/curvednebula.com/src/index.md

     </a>
     <div class="app-info">
       <a href="/photocurves/"><h3>Photo Curves</h3></a>
       <p>A color grading photo editor and 3D LUT creator with curves, color wheels, layer masks, and selective color tools.
-Available on Android, iOS, macOS, and the web.</p>
+Available on Android, iOS, macOS, Windows, and the web.</p>
     </div>
   </div>
   <div class="app-item">